makeabilitylab/makeabilitylabwebsite/README.md

 2. A table should be displayed.
 Look for the row that has `0.0.0.0:8000->8000/tcp` under the ports column.
 Copy the container name (under the `NAMES` column).
 3. Run `docker kill [NAME]`.
 (EX: `docker kill confident_tereshkova`).

-## Operational Error: Table/Column does not exist
+## Operational Error: Table/Column doesn't exist
 WARNING: This method resets the database.
 1. Run `make dbshell` to enter an interactive terminal to view the current tables.
 In the interactive terminal, type `.tables` to display all tables that are listed in the database.
 (If the problem is that a column doesn't exist, type `.schema [table name]` to display the information about a specific table).
 If the table/column doesn't exist, continue.
 2. Create a second docker container that mounts the database using `docker run -ti -v database:/database ubuntu`